Elektro Art

 It connects directly to your amp’s speaker output, sending your real, analog amp tone safely into a DAW, mixer, or recorder—with no speaker or mic needed.

 You can run RECO without a cab, for silent recording, home practice, or live gigs with no stage volume.
 Just plug straight into the front-of-house mixing desk, and your amp gets heard—clearly and cleanly—through the PA.
+The REC-OUT output is balanced, or unbalanced, up to you (depends on which cable you use).

-If you prefer to also hear a cab, at rehersal/in recordings or on stage, that’s no problem either.
+If you prefer to also hear a cab, at rehearsal/in recordings or on stage, that’s no problem either.
 RECO lets you connect a standard guitar speaker (2 to 16 ohms) through its ”Spkr.
 2-16 ohms” Out jack.
 The output level is slightly reduced compared to running the amp directly into a cab, that’s where the 3-position “Spkr.
 Level” toggle switch comes in.
 It lets you choose between three output levels (-5 or -7 or -10 dB power reduction)—perfect for controlling your monitor volume or just taming a loud amp.

 Whether you're going silent, semi-loud or even louder RECO keeps your amp sounding like your amp—just routed better.